richq/folders2flickr/README.md

 extensions jpg, gif, png, avi and mov are uploaded, and flickr may reject them if they are not in the correct format.

-If you add the empty file `.f2fignore` to a directory then all files in that directory and any subdirectories will be ignored (not uploaded).
+If you add the file `.f2fignore` to a directory then it can be used to ignore files and subdirectories.
+Ignored files will not be uploaded, and the script will not descend into ignored subdirectories.

-If the file has any contents then files that match the glob patterns listed are ignored.
-One pattern or filename per line, and subdirectories are also ignored if they match the pattern.
+The contents of the `.f2fignore` file is a series of glob patterns, one pattern or filename per line.
+Subdirectories are also ignored if they match the pattern.
 For example, to ignore the file `MVI_3847.AVI` you can either specify the file exactly:

     MVI_3847.AVI